baconeta/159352-assignment1/README.md

 # Web Portfolio Assignment

-A web container version of a simple http server and stock portfolio site.
+A web container version of a simple HTTP server and stock portfolio site.

 Made for 159.352 Advanced Web Development at Massey University April 2022 by Joshua Pearson.